karttur/setup-ide/_posts/2019/2019-08-20-ubuntu-setup-spide.markdown

 <span class='terminal'>$ sudo apt-get update</span>

-If you now check using Graphical User Interface (GUI) of <span class='app'>Software & Updates</span> under the tab <span class='tab'>Other Software</span> you should see the link to **ubuntugis/ppa**
+If you now check the file <span class='file'>sources.list</span>), for example by using <span class='app'>Software & Updates</span> you should see the link to **ubuntugis/ppa** under the tab <span class='tab'>Other Software</span>.

 For other alternatives on adding/removing repositories and managing the file <span class='file'>sources.list</span> see the article on [How to Add or Remove PPA in Ubuntu Using GUI and Terminal](https://www.tecmint.com/add-remove-purge-ppa-in-ubuntu/).

 ### Snapcraft - The app store for Linux

-Snap, or snappy, is an alternative software deployment and package management system for Linux OS created by Canonical.
+Snap, or snappy, is an alternative software deployment and package management system for Linux OS created by [Canonical](https://canonical.com).
 The main page for snap is [snapcraft.io - The app store for Linux](https://snapcraft.io).
 Linux 18.04 (bionic) is prepared for using snap and you will use snap for some installations later in this post.
 In case it does not work, please refer to the [official snapcraft page on installing snap on Ubuntu](https://snapcraft.io/docs/installing-snap-on-ubuntu).
 To learn more about snap, have a look at the page [How to install and use Snap on Ubuntu 18.04](https://codeburst.io/how-to-install-and-use-snap-on-ubuntu-18-04-9fcb6e3b34f9).

 ## Package installations

 You should now have an idea on how to install software (app) packages on your Ubuntu machine.
 The rest of the post steps through all the packages required to use your Ubuntu machine as a Spatial Data Integrated Development Environment (SPIDE), with the specific aim of later setting up [Karttur's GeoImagine Framework](https://karttur.github.io/geoimagine/).
 The instructions in this post summarises the instructions in my blogs on [Install and setup spatial data IDE](https://karttur.github.io/setup-ide/), [Setup Jekyll Theme Blog](https://karttur.github.io/setup-theme-blog/), [Set up blog tools: Jekyll and Atom](https://karttur.github.io/setup-blog/) and [Setup GitHub pages](https://karttur.github.io/setup-github/).
-These other blogs were written from mac osx.
+These other blogs were written for mac osx.

 ### GIS packages